 Packaging is concerned with protecting products for distribution, storage, sale and use.
 Currently, parts are identified, inspected, and then placed in a crate manually by a trained technician through a time-intensive process.
-The goal of this project is to develop a hybrid cell using collaborative robots to reduce manual labor in inspection and packaging of aircraft engine parts, in turn improving operator accuracy and reducing operator risk.
+The goal of this project was to develop a hybrid cell using collaborative robots to reduce manual labor in inspection and packaging of aircraft engine parts, in turn improving operator accuracy and reducing operator risk.

 This project aims to improve packing productivity by 50%, classification accuracy by 20%, and reduce cost by 20-50%.